yev-ai/pulumi/examples/cloudflare-proxy/README.md

 It is also designed to not make you blow your 401K if you forget to turn an EC2 instance off.

-Total cost in this example's configuration: $25/mo.
+Total cost in this example's configuration: $25/mo for AWS, GCP and Azure + $20/mo for Cloudflare Pro.

 ## Execution